camseda/bitrise-step-upload-to-sauce-labs/README.md

 # Upload to Sauce Labs

-Uploads a Bitrise produced iOS or Android build to the US West 1 Sauce Labs remote storage.
+Upload a Bitrise produced iOS or Android build to Sauce Labs [mobile app storage](https://docs.saucelabs.com/mobile-apps/app-storage/).

 Required fields for upload are:
 * sauce_username
 * sauce_access_key
-* sauce_app_name

 ## How to use this Step